Amitesh31/Spotify-Songs-Reccomendation/README.md

 # Spotify_GCN

-The increasing demand for personalized music experiences has led to the development of ad- vanced recommendation systems.
-This project focuses on designing a Spotify Songs Recommenda- tion System leveraging Graph Neural Networks (GNNs), including LightGCN and SAGEConv, to predict playlist-track relationships effectively.
+The increasing demand for personalized music experiences has led to the development of ad vanced recommendation systems.
+This project focuses on designing a Spotify Songs Recommenda tion System leveraging Graph Neural Networks (GNNs), including LightGCN and SAGEConv, to predict playlist-track relationships effectively.
 By utilizing the Spotify Million Playlist Dataset, we represent user-song interactions as a bipartite graph, applying K-core analysis to reduce compu-